Offshore watchdog spots 18 irregularities on Transocean rig

 In addition, the audit aimed to monitor lithium-ion battery systems on the facility and Transocean’s handling of the risk that such installations entail while also following up on measures implemented after incidents were reported in the electrical system.

 The safety watchdog identified eighteen nonconformities and one improvement point during the audit.
-The PSA gave notice to the company of an order for an immediate halt to the battery system on board, however, as Transocean itself decided to shut down the battery system, this order was accordingly not issued.
+The PSA gave notice to the company of an order for an immediate halt to the battery system on board, however, as Transocean itself decided to shut down the battery system, the order was accordingly not issued.

 The nonconformities are related to internal follow-up, manning and competence; barrier management; lithium-ion battery system; ignition source control; ventilation system; selectivity in UPS system; emergency lighting; passive fire protection; refuelling installation; documentation of pressure and function testing; electrical facilities and installations; training and drills; maintenance programme; work in and operation of electrical facilities; the responsible person for the electrical facilities; signage; fibre composite gratings; risk assessment of health hazards from electromagnetic fields; and the improvement point concerned deficient routines.

-The PSA claims that Transocean was issued with an order consisting of three parts on the basis of the regulator’s observations in the audit, which is pursuant to the Framework Regulations, section 69 concerning administrative decisions.
+The PSA informed that Transocean was issued with an order consisting of three parts on the basis of the regulator’s observations in the audit, which is pursuant to the Framework Regulations, section 69 concerning administrative decisions.

 Systematically review and map available manning and competence